-The basic purpose of the FASTPASS system is to reduce the waiting time for designated attractions by more equally distributing the arrival of guests at those attractions over the course of the day.
-This is accomplished by providing an incentive, a shorter wait in line, for guests who are willing to postpone experiencing the attraction until sometime later in the day.
-The system also, in effect, imposes a penalty-that is, being relegated to standby status-to those who opt not to use it (although as we shall see, spreading guest arrivals more equally decreases waiting time for standby guests as well).
-When you insert your admission pass into a FASTPASS time clock, the machine spits out a small slip of paper about two-thirds the size of a credit card, small enough to fit in your wallet (but also small enough to lose easily).
-Printed on the paper will be the name of the attraction and a specific one-hour time window-for example, 1:15 to 2:15 p.m.
-You can return to enjoy the ride anytime from 1:15 until park closing.
+The purpose of the FASTPASS system is to reduce the waiting time for designated attractions by more equally distributing the arrival of guests at those attractions over the course of the day.
+This is accomplished by providing a shorter wait in line for guests who are willing to postpone experiencing the attraction until sometime later in the day.
+The system also, in effect, imposes a penalty-that is, being relegated to standby status-to those who opt not to use it (although spreading guest arrivals more equally decreases waiting time for standby guests too).

+When you insert your admission pass into a FASTPASS time clock, the machine spits out a small slip of paper about two-thirds the size of a credit card, small enough to fit in your wallet (but also small enough to